locatable/splittable-docs/privacy-policy.md

   - To personalise and tailor your experience so that we can provide the best solutions for your own individual needs;
   - To improve our website and manage capacity based on anonymised usage data and feedback we receive from you; or
   - To send periodic emails.
 We use [Mailchimp](http://www.mailchimp.com) to handle our emails and [neither of us](http://mailchimp.com/legal/privacy/) will sell your email address, pass it on to any unauthorised third parties or bombard you with spam.
-In fact, if you give us your email address, the only things we'll be sending you are important Splittable updates and information about testing new features.
+In fact, if you give us your email address, the only things we'll be sending you are important acasa updates and information about testing new features.
 You can unsubscribe from these emails by clicking the unsubscribe link at the bottom of any of them.

 1. How do we protect your information?